Approximation and stability results for the parabolic FitzHugh-Nagumo system with combined rapidly oscillating sources: Abstract

 \section{Abstract}

 The use of high-frequency currents in neurostimulation has received increased attention in recent years due to its varied effects on tissues and cells.
-Neurons are commonly modeled as nonlinear systems, and questions such as stability can thus be addressed with well-known averaging methods.
-A recent strategy called interferential currents uses electrodes delivering sinusoidal signals of slightly different frequencies, and thus classical averaging (well-adapted to deal with a single frequency) cannot be directly applied.
-In this paper, we consider the one-dimensional FitzHugh-Nagumo system under the effects of a source composed of two terms that are sinusoidal in time and quadratically decaying in space.
-To study this setting we develop a new averaging strategy to prove that, when the frequencies involved are sufficiently high, the full system can be approximated by an explicit highly-oscillatory term plus the solution of a simpler -albeit non-autonomous- system.
-This decomposition can be seen as a stability result around a varying trajectory.
-One of the main novelties of the proofs presented here is an extension of the contracting rectangles method to the case of parabolic equations with space and time-depending coefficients.
+Nonlinear differential equations are commonly used as models for Neurons, and averaging methods are suitable for addressing questions like stability when considering single-frequency sources.
+A recent strategy called temporal interference stimulation uses electrodes to deliver sinusoidal signals of slightly different frequencies.
+Thus, classical averaging cannot be directly applied.
+This paper considers the one-dimensional FitzHugh-Nagumo system under the effects of a source composed of two sinusoidal terms in time and decaying in space.
+We develop a new averaging strategy to show that the solution of the system can be approximated by an explicit highly-oscillatory term plus the solution of a simpler, non-autonomous system.
+One of the main novelties is an extension of the contracting rectangles method to the case of parabolic equations with space and time-depending coefficients.